CCHunter90/fast-delete-script/README.md

 repeat - Script keeps awake waiting for files in the selected folder to delete

 Files are completely deleted when running this code so make sure you don't need what you are going to delete because you won't be able to recover it

+THERE IS NO CONFIGURATION REQUIRED, AS YOU RUN THE SCRIPT, IT WILL GUIDE YOU BEFORE IT STARTS DELETING THEY WAY YOU WANTED